euratom-software/calcam/docs/source/gui_alignment_calib.rst

 Calibration by manual alignment
 ===============================

 While the best and most accurate calibration technique is :doc:`gui_calib`, in some cases this is simply not possible because well defined points cannot be identified in the image (e.g. narrow angle camera views which can see only round or curved features on the machine).
 In this case, Calcam provides a tool for calibration by manually moving the camera view with the mouse until it lines up with the camera image to be calibrated.
 This will be much more successful if the camera intrinsics can be calibrated accurately, e.g. using chessboard calibration images in the lab, leaving only the extrinsics to be determined "by hand".
-Manual calibration only currently supports images with a single sub-view.
+Manual calibration only currently supports images with a single :ref:`sub-view<subviews_intro>`.
 The manual alignment calibration tool can be started from the Calcam launcher.
 The layout of the window is shown below:

 .. image:: images/screenshots/alignment_calib_annotated.png
    :alt: Calibration tool screenshot